Nomad-engineers/threads-platform/docs/refund-policy.md

 ## Introduction

-At Threadlytics, we want you to be completely satisfied with our social media analytics platform.
+At Threads-Boost, we want you to be completely satisfied with our social media analytics platform.
 This Refund Policy outlines our guidelines for refunds on our subscription-based services designed for Meta's Threads.

 If you're not satisfied with our service, we're here to help make things right.